Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Main Results and Implications

 It is also interesting to compare our result with the lower bounds for the one-bit (low rank) matrix completion problem considered in \cite{davenport20141}.
 In that work, the authors establish that the risk involved in matrix completion over a (convex) set of max-norm and nuclear norm constrained matrices (with the decreasing noise pdf $f(t)$ for $t>0$) obeys

 where $c'_{F,r\Amax}$ is defined as in (\ref{def:c'f_amax}).
-As long as $c^2_{F,r\Amax}$ and $\sqrt{c'_{F,r\Amax}}$ are comparable, the leading terms of the two bounds are analogous to each other.
+As long as $c^2_{F,r\Amax}$ and $\sqrt{c'_{F,r\Amax}}$ are comparable, the leading terms of our bound and (\ref{eqn:1bit:lowrank}) are analogous to each other.
 In order to note the difference between this result and ours, we consider the case when $\Ab^*$ is not sparse i.e., we set $k=rn_2$ in (\ref{eqn:cor:1bit}) so that the resulting matrix $\Xb^*$ is low-rank (with rank$(\Xb)\leq r$).
 For such a setting, our error bound (\ref{eqn:cor:1bit}) scales in proportion to the ratio of the degrees of freedom $(n_1+n_2)r$ and the nominal number of observations $m$, while the bound in \cite{davenport20141} scales to the square root of that ratio.

 A more recent work \cite{lafond2014probabilistic}, proposed an estimator for the low-rank matrix completion on finite alphabets and establishes convergence rates faster than in \cite{davenport20141}.
 On casting their results to our settings, the estimation error in \cite{lafond2014probabilistic} was shown to obey